Your guide to applying with AI

 - New software updates are continuously rolled out.
 This guide serves as a starting point but ensure that you are staying up to date on the software that you use.

 - Regulation on how AI can and should be used is being developed, check if your sector/organisation of interest has an agreed approach.
-For example, The University of Manchester’s statement on its use in teaching.
+For example, you can read the university's guidelines for using or developing AI linked on this page.

 How are employers using AI?

 Employers are adapting to AI in their recruitment.
-Some of the latest (November 2023) research from the Institute of Student Employers (ISE) shows that 28% of employers are now using it in their recruitment, increasing from 9% in 2022.
-Read how employers are using AI in recruitment.
+Research from the Institute of Student Employers (ISE) showed that as of November 2023, 28% of employers were using it in their recruitment, increasing from 9% in 2022.
+Read more examples of how employers are using AI in recruitment in 2025.

 Always check an employer’s guidelines for applicants before applying and remember if you are using AI to support your application, it is not the finished product.
 You must add your own reflection, experience and tone.